-In case the beneficiary is not able to complete the IC in the (extended) time period, she/he will be required to complete an "IC Non-development" report in the EUCF website user zone within 30 days.
-The purpose of this report is to provide an overview of the challenges that occurred during the development of the investment concept and to reflect on the learnings from this process.
-In order for beneficiaries to keep the pre-financing of the EUCF grant amount, the EUCF coordinator has to approve the IC Non-development report.
+In case the beneficiary is not able to complete the investment concept in the foreseen time period of up to twelve months, she/he will have to submit a "non-implementation" report, describing the challenges that occurred and learnings from the process.
 The final payment, i.e. 30% of the total grant amount will not be disbursed.

 Overall, the EUCF team and the respective Country Experts assist municipalities/local authorities throughout the development process of investment concepts and strive to minimise such situations through the technical support provided.
+Nevertheless, if they occur, it is the objective to jointly learn from the experiences.